 Federico Ciuffolini: 3ds Max, Corona Renderer and Substance Designer.
 I think that Corona did a great job on this work, it accomplished everything flawlessly.

 Fox Renderfarm: Did you met any difficulties when creating this work?
 If yes, how did you solved it?

-Fox Renderfarm: Did you used Fox Renderfarm service previously?
+Fox Renderfarm: Did you used Fox Renderfarm's cloud rendering service previously?
 If yes, would you share your ideas about us?